 Due to Covid 19 and the constant changes to immigration procedures we will refer you to Customs & Immigration for procedures for French Polynesia.
 Here are a couple of helpful links for French Polynesia Immigration & Customs.

 For more information on cruising French Polynesia, click on the photos below.

-The Marquesas consists of 12 islands on the northeastern side of French Polynesia.
+The Marquesas consists of 12 islands on the northeastern edge of French Polynesia.
 Most cruisers will stop here first after the long passage across the Pacific Ocean from North or South America.

 The Society Islands are divided into the Leeward & Windward islands.
 In total they comprise of 14 islands.
 This is where you finally get to do some great provisioning.